Septa (gastropod)

 Septa is a genus of small to large predatory sea snails, marine gastropod mollusks in the family Cymatiidae.

 It was previously considered as a subgenus of Cymatium.

+General characteristics

+(Original description) The shell is univalve and spirally coiled, bearing membranous septa or partitions arranged alternately and oppositely along both the body whorl and the spire.
+These septa differ in colour from the remainder of the shell and are faintly tuberculate.

 Species

 According to the World Register of Marine Species (WoRMS) the following species with valid names are included within the genus Septa: